tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mantle of Ice

+_Recharge 11+ after use:_ When an attack that deals cold damage targets your PD and misses, gain temporary hit points equal to the damage you would have taken if the attack had hit.

+**Quirk:** Always too warm for comfort.

+---

 #### Mantle of Lost Cities

 Dwarven historians weave ornate cloaks of this sort from silver wire and rams-hair.
 While wearing this mantle, you see any dwarven structure or handiwork both as it is and as it was at its height.
 So, if you entered a ruined dwarven citadel, you would see both the current dilapidated ruin and, overlaid on that, what the citadel looked like when it was fully manned and intact.
 This double vision may be useful when exploring ruined areas or searching for lost treasures.
 For instance, you might know that there’s a door beneath a particular piles of fallen rocks, or recognize a rusty broken sword as the remains of a potent magic weapon.